Second Order Cumulants: second order even elements and R-diagonal elements: Examples and applications

-Finally, in first order free probability a well-known result is that if $u$ is a Haar unitary free from $a$, then for any $b$ free from $u$, then $ubu^*$ is free from $a$.
+Finally, in first order free probability, it was shown in \cite{ns1} that if $u$ is a Haar unitary free from $a$, then $ubu^*$ is free from $a$, for any $b$ free from $u$.
 We now prove that, for $u$ and $a$ second order free, in general, $ubu^*$ is not second order free from $a$,

 \begin{example} Suppose that $a$ and $b$ are operators in a second order probability space, and $u$ is a second order Haar unitary which is second order free from $a$ and $b$.
-Then, from the formula for products as arguments we have where the sum is over partitions that separate the points $\{3,4\}$.
+Then, from the formula (\ref{MST}) of Proposition \ref{mst} for cumulants with products as arguments we have where the sum is over partitions that separate the points $\{3,4\}$.
 The only partitions satisfying that $3$ and $4$ are in different cycles as shown in Fig \ref{fig:uau2}.
 Thus